Tyler Jacks: Career

-He was named an assistant professor at MIT in 1992 and associate professor with tenure in 1997.
-In 2000, he was promoted to full professor standing.
-He has taught the spring version of introductory biology (7.013) at MIT with Professor Hazel Sive and currently teaches The Hallmarks of Cancer (7.45) at MIT with Professor Matthew Vander Heiden.

-He served on the board of scientific advisors of the National Cancer Institute and is a past president of the American Association for Cancer Research.
-He also sits on the board of directors at Thermo Fisher Scientific, Inc. and Aveo Pharmaceuticals Inc. He is a member of the scientific advisory board at T2Biosystems, Inc. and at Epizyme, Inc. He was a founding co-editor of the Annual Review of Cancer Biology in 2017, serving until 2021.
+He taught introductory biology (7.013) at MIT for many years and currently teaches The Hallmarks of Cancer (7.45).
+He served on the board of scientific advisors of the National Cancer Institute and chaired the National Cancer Advisory Board.
+He is a past president of the American Association for Cancer Research (2009).
+He was a founding co-editor of the Annual Review of Cancer Biology in 2017, serving until 2021.